brcnitk/IPv6-Deployment-Workshop/CPT/README.md

        Router#configure terminal
        Router(config)#
-4. Enable unicast uouting (only once on a router)
+4. Enable unicast routing (only once on a router).
+This is essential for IPv6 autoconfigure in end system.

         Router(config)#ipv6 unicast-routing
         Router(config)#